google/googletest/docs/advanced.md

     }
     ```

-    Pay special attention when your class is defined in a namespace, as you
+    Pay special attention when your class is defined in a namespace.
+If you want
-    should define your test fixtures and tests in the same namespace if you want
+    your test fixtures and tests to be friends of your class, then they must be
-    them to be friends of your class.
-For example, if the code to be tested
+    defined in the exact same namespace (no anonymous or inline namespaces).

-    looks like:
+    For example, if the code to be tested looks like:

     ```c++
     namespace my_namespace {